cohstats/coh3-stats-desktop-app/README.md

-# COH3 Stats Desktop App
+# COH3 Stats Desktop App -- TESTSTEST

 View stats of players in the current game of Company of Heroes 3.
 **Download from https://coh3stats.com/desktop-app** or from [release page](https://github.com/cohstats/coh3-stats-desktop-app/releases).